Mark Latham: 2004 federal election campaign

+Electoral defeat and aftermath

 The election was held on 9 October 2004.
 Although opinion polls showed the ALP leading the government at various stages of the six-week campaign, the government was re-elected with an increased majority.
 This was despite Latham being generally credited with a strong performance and a victory in the sole campaign debate.
-In the days after the election, Latham was criticised for releasing many key policies too late, a case in point being Labor's policy regarding conservation of Tasmanian old growth forests.

 Among those critical of Latham were journalists Tom Allard and Mark Metherell, who said "the flurry of releases meant Mr Latham went off message from Labor's core strengths of health and education."
-Labor's party president, Carmen Lawrence, blamed the unexpected severity of the defeat on an effective Coalition "scare campaign" focused on Latham's limited economic management experience, and the alleged threat of a rise in interest rates under Labor, which was not effectively countered, reportedly in an attempt by Tim Gartrell to conserve funds for later in the campaign (where, in previous years, Labor had been outspent by the Liberals).
+Labor's party president, Carmen Lawrence, blamed the unexpected severity of the defeat on an effective Coalition "scare campaign" focused on Latham's limited economic management experience.

 Gartrell also apparently failed to anticipate the interest rates scare campaign.
 The inability of his campaign to counter the Liberal campaign would later be cited by Latham himself, in the Latham Diaries, as a key reason for the election loss.
 Latham wrote that he had told his wife Janine that "I've tried to carry the whole show on my shoulders: my family, my community, my party.
 But now I'm stuffed.
 I have collapsed under the weight of those fucking ads".
 Michael Costello, a former chief of staff to Kim Beazley, said: "This is a complete train wreck.
 We now face at least two terms before we can win government again.
 We face at least three years with John Howard pretty much in control of the Senate."